n0tfaked/n0tfaked/README.md

 <h2> faked <img src="https://github.com/abdoachhoubi/abdoachhoubi/blob/main/gifs/Hi.gif" width="30"></h2>
 <br />

-i code in lua, js, python i have a intermediate understanding in both of them
+i code in lua, js, python i have a intermediate understanding in all of them
 <br />

 i leave alot of projects unfinished then start new ones :)